 EVAPORATIVE EMISSION CONTROL (EVAP) SYSTEMS

-A functioning Evaporative Emission Control (EVAP) system prevents fuel vapors from exiting the fuel tank and other fuel system components, blocking harmful volatile organic compounds, or VOC’s from entering the air.
-The major components of an EVAP system include the fuel tank, gas cap, EVAP canister, and liquid-vapor separator.
+A functioning Evaporative Emission Control (EVAP) system prevents fuel vapors from exiting the fuel tank and other fuel system components, blocking harmful volatile organic compounds (VOCs) from entering the air.
+The major components of an EVAP system include the fuel tank, gas cap, EVAP canister and liquid-vapor separator.

 Oxygen sensors are devices that measure the oxygen to fuel ratio, controlling how much fuel is injected into the engine.
-Oxygen sensors are mounted inside the exhaust system.
-From there, they track how much oxygen is in the exhaust being emitted.
-Repairing the oxygen sensors can improve fuel efficiency, minimize exhaust emissions, and extend the life of the catalytic converter.
+Oxygen sensors are mounted inside the exhaust system, where they track how much oxygen is in the exhaust being emitted.
+Repairing the oxygen sensors can improve fuel efficiency, minimize exhaust emissions and extend the life of the catalytic converter.